-11. Support batch job processing, where report selection parameters are entered online for later batch job processing by a separate job script, so large reports (long running tasks) are printed offline.
+11. Support batch job processing, where report selection parameters are entered online for later batch job processing by a separate job script, so large accounting reports (long running tasks) are printed offline.

 12. In the AP System, special notes (comments, instructions, etc.) are entered and displayed from data entry screens AP01 or AP02 by dynamic linking to procedure DB17 (General Notes Record) using keyboard function key F7 or the mouse when the word "NOTES" appears.

-13. Enable vendor number lookup by vendor name when the "#" character is entered for the vendor number and then enter the vendor's name or contact name or phone number when prompted.
+13. Enable vendor number lookup by vendor name when the "#" character is entered in the vendor number field and then enter the vendor's name or contact name or phone number when prompted.
 When only one matching vendor is found, the associated vendor number automatically replaces the "#" character, so the user does not have to enter the vendor number.
 This special vendor number lookup feature is done at any time where the Vendor-No prompt appears and this lookup feature is in addition to the standard vendor number lookup by vendor name initials.

 14. Automatically calculate any vendor discount available at the time vendor invoices are added to the online database by procedure AP02.
-If the vendor invoice is paid by the due date, then any vendor discount is deducted from the invoice amount by procedure AP06 to get the check amount.
+If the vendor invoice is paid by the due date, then any vendor discount is subtracted from the invoice amount by procedure AP06 to get the check amount.

 15. Support for either the accrual method (default) or cash method of accounting is set by System-Option-19 in the Company Control Record (DB03).

-16. Auxiliary data input involves processing multiple vendor invoice transactions in the import Transfer File using procedure AP13 to edit and add them to the online database.
+16. Auxiliary data input involves processing multiple vendor invoice transactions in the import Transfer File using batch procedure AP13 to edit and add them to the online database.

 17. Source cobol programs have been revised to reference a new copy member (SLP310) for IBM AIX system call to execute the Unix chmod command when an output file is opened and the OPR-SYS-PARM field is set to "AIX".